Courses may include

 This course is the final in a suite of four, and as such provides learners with the skills and knowledge to curate a personal, professional portfolio in readiness for employment in the IT industry.
 Learners will also regularly practice and prepare for numerous interview situations and scenarios by honing the skills and techniques previously acquired.
 New, essential competencies are introduced focused on diversity and inclusiveness in the workplace and the challenges surrounding ethical decision making processes.

 CSTN 4015 - Help Desk and Customer Support

-This course will introduce learners to the function of the Help Desk and to exploration of quality in customer support.
+This course will introduce students to the function of the Help Desk and to exploration of quality in customer support.
 Coverage will include Help Desk scenarios where students will learn what a Help Desk is, what services it provides and how to work effectively in a Help Desk setting.

 DBAS 1007 - Data Fundamentals